 If a Harness Definition is locked and a new Harness Entry is added to the graphical representation, the Conflicting Harness Definition violation will be displayed upon compilation.

 After launching the command, the cursor will change to a cross-hair and you will enter harness entry placement mode.
 Placement is made by performing the following sequence of actions:

 Move the harness entry attached to the cursor over a placed harness connector on the sheet.

 Adjust the position of the harness entry in relation to the edge of the harness connector, opposite the connector's tip, then click or press Enter to anchor the harness entry and complete placement.

 Continue placing further harness entries or right-click or press Esc to exit placement mode.

-While the harness entry is still floating on the cursor and while it is within the bounds of a harness connector, press the Tab key to pause the placement and access the Harness Entry mode of the Properties panel in which its properties can be changed on-the-fly.
-Click the workspace pause button overlay () to resume placement.
+While the harness entry is still floating on the cursor and while it is within the bounds of a harness connector, press the Tab key to pause the placement and access the Harness Entry mode of the Properties panel in which its properties can be changed on the fly.
+Click the design space pause button overlay () to resume placement.

 While attributes can be modified during placement (Tab to open the Properties panel), keep in mind that these will become the default settings for further placement unless the Permanent option on the Schematic - Defaults page of the Preferences dialog is enabled.
 When this option is enabled, changes made will affect only the object being placed and subsequent objects placed during the same placement session.

-This method of editing allows you to select a placed harness entry object directly in the workspace and change its location graphically.
+This method of editing allows you to select a placed harness entry object directly in the design space and change its location graphically.